-- TOEFL scores if you’re an international student.
+- Submit TOEFL scores (for international students)

 As you prepare your application, remember that your goal is to demonstrate an unshakable work ethic, a strong desire to join the clinical nutrition profession, and the life, work, and academic experience to handle a demanding curriculum.
 The Admissions Committee takes a broad range of factors into consideration as we select candidates, including: